EarthyScience/SINDBAD/previews/PR30/.documenter/pages/code/models.md

 - `cCycleBase_GSI`: Structure and properties of the carbon cycle components as needed for a dynamic phenology-based carbon cycle in the GSI approach.

+- `cCycleBase_GSITOOPFT`: Implements the carbon cycle base model with GSI parameterization for multiple PFTs.
+Defines turnover rates and carbon to nitrogen ratios for different vegetation and soil pools.

 - `cCycleBase_GSI_PlantForm`: Same as GSI, additionally allowing for scaling of turnover parameters based on plant forms.

 - `cCycleBase_GSI_PlantForm_LargeKReserve`: Same as cCycleBase_GSI_PlantForm, but with a default of larger turnover of reserve pool so that it respires and flows.